-Analysis | Trump’s strange claim about his CDC director’s dire warning
+Analysis | Trump’s strange claim about his CDC director being ‘misquoted’ reinforces his coronavirus alternate reality

 Trump on Wednesday morning took issue with the media’s portrayal of comments from the director of the Centers for Disease Control and Prevention, Robert Redfield.
-In a Washington Post interview published Tuesday, Redfield had warned that a second wave of the virus this winter could actually be worse than the one we are currently riding.
+In a Washington Post interview published Tuesday, Redfield had warned that a second wave of the virus this winter could actually be more severe than the one we are riding.

 “There’s a possibility that the assault of the virus on our nation next winter will actually be even more difficult than the one we just went through,” Redfield told The Post’s Lena H. Sun.
 He added, “We’re going to have the flu epidemic and the coronavirus epidemic at the same time."

-In a tweet Wednesday, Trump alleged Redfield had been misquoted.
-But he accused CNN of having done so, even though CNN merely relayed the comments published by The Post.
+In a tweet Wednesday, Trump alleged Redfield had been misquoted — though he accused CNN of doing it rather than The Post.
+He also said Redfield would be putting out a statement on the matter.

-“CDC Director was totally misquoted by Fake News @CNN on Covid 19,” Trump said.
-“He will be putting out a statement.”
+No statement was put out, but eight hours later, Trump welcomed Redfield to clarify his comments at the daily White House coronavirus task force briefing.
+Trump introduced Redfield by again claiming repeatedly that he had been “misquoted.”

-It’s also not clear exactly what Trump thinks was misquoted.
-His tweet came at 10:17 a.m., and a transcript of CNN’s coverage at that time shows the network accurately paraphrasing Redfield’s comments.
-White House press secretary Kayleigh McEnany later told reporters that Redfield’s comments were being taken out of context, because he was urging people to get flu shots.
-But McEnany didn’t challenge the quotes or the underlying sentiment at all.
+But while Redfield emphasized — as he did in the Post interview — that he was talking about the flu and the novel coronavirus combined, he actually affirmed his quote, contradicting Trump.

-Kayleigh McEnany claims CNN and the other networks took Redfield’s comments out of context.
-She claims he was urging people to get their flu shots. pic.twitter.com/eDYKpmkEHB— Acyn Torabi (@Acyn) April 22, 2020
+He followed up by arguing that he didn’t use the word “worse," which the Post’s headline used in a paraphrase.
+But the language he used (“I said it was going to be more difficult and potentially complicated”) would seem to add up to things being worse.

-All of that aside, what’s apparent is that Trump is again bristling at a health official offering too dire a scenario.
+All of that aside, what’s apparent from all this is that Trump is again bristling at a health official offering too dire a scenario.
+And that matters.

-Another time that happened was Feb.
+Another key time that happened was Feb.
 25. That day, another top CDC official, Nancy Messonnier, made big news by warning that the spread of the virus in the United States was inevitable and that “we need to be preparing for significant disruption in our lives.”

 As The Post has reported, this set Trump off: